iBuddha/Scala-learning/README.md

 Scala-learning
 ==============
-answer to <Scala for the Impatient>
+answer to 'Scala for the Impatient'